 Full mug of coffee in hand, the day can truly begin.

 That coffee mug is my lifeline.
-From daybreak until mid-afternoon, it is rarely out of reach.
+From daybreak until sundown, it is rarely out of reach.
 The same goes for my babes.
 She’s as much a slave to the (coffee) grind as I am.

 And I’ll bet the same is true for most of you!